 Oh good.
 This is going to be easy.

 The Button: As you’ll see below, the influence of The CEO is extraordinarily high, and like Silent Bob, I want you to ignore your button acquisition activities with this guy.
 I want you to talk.
 I want you to sell yourself and tell great stories about your successes.
 Gather your organizational intelligence in other interviews; this is your opportunity to sell yourself to one of the major influencers in the organization.

 Influence: Very High.
 The CEO is going to say that he isn’t the decision-maker.
 He’ll say that the hiring manager is, but it’s unlikely that if you do poorly with the CEO that the hiring manager will contradict his boss.

 A Fresh Perspective

 Interviews are exhausting.
-Baring your professional soul for multiple rounds of interviews with a bunch of strangers will wear you out and, when you’re done, you’ll be wondering, “What did they learn about me?
+Baring your professional soul for multiple rounds of interviews with a bunch of strangers will wear you out, and when you’re done, you’ll wonder, “What did they learn about me?
 Did I nail it?
 Am I a fit?
 Did I get the gig?”
-All good questions, but you should also be asking, “Do I want this job?
+All good questions, but you should also ask, “Do I want this job?
 Do I like these people?
 Is it a healthy organization?”

-By the end of a couple of rounds of interviews, you’re going to know more about the health of the group you interviewed with than a lot of the people who interviewed you do.
+By the end of a couple of rounds of interviews, you’re going to know more about the health of the group you interviewed than a lot of the people who interviewed you do.
 Freaky, isn’t it?
-Fact: all the different creatures you interview with are lost in the day to day of their respective jobs.
+Fact: all the different creatures you interview are lost in the day-to-day of their respective jobs.
 The fresh perspective that you have after many hours of interviewing is unique and informative and while you still need Ninety Days to figure out what is really going on, you still have a lot of data.

 … if you pushed a lot of buttons.